OctopusDeploy/blog/blog/2021-10/safe-schema-updates-6-provisioning-databases/index.md

 Now, by the time a developer starts work in the morning, the “dev-safe” backups should be ready for them to use.
 The scripts they already created to spin up their dev environments can now be extended to restore the latest masked production backups.
 Now their dev environments are complete with relatively recent versions of the masked production databases.

-### Data Scale: Making the production data smaller, faster and cheaper
+### Data scale: making the production data smaller, faster and cheaper

 We probably still have a significant practical challenge.
 Most production databases are pretty big.